awesome-amy/awesome-amy.github.io/_posts/2022-02-16-java-throw-and-declare-exceptions.md

 By following this rule, you can create more robust and maintainable code that is better able to handle errors and recover from failures.

-> Attribution: This blog post was written entirely by ChatGPT, an AI language model trained by OpenAI.
-The content has been generated based on its training data and may not always be entirely accurate or up to date.
-However, the AI language model has tried to provide helpful and informative content on learning Java.

 ## Rethrow exceptions
 Rethrowing an exception means throwing the same exception that was caught by an exception handler.
 You should rethrow an exception when you are not able to handle it completely in the catch block, and want to let the calling method or higher-level exception handler handle it.